Emergency Medical Technician

 After the WITC Emergency Medical Technician Program

-Upon completion of the program, you will obtain an Emergency Medical Technician technical diploma.
-You will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for Emergency Medical Technician (EMT) level of certification.
+Students who successfully complete the program, with a program plan GPA of 2.0 or better, will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for Emergency Medical Technician level of certification.

 Professional Licensure and/or Certification Information

 WITC’s EMT program is designed to prepare students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 However, WITC has not made a determination whether this program meets the requirements for preparation, examination, or licensure other states.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in the state to verify that the WITC program meets licensure or certification requirements.